-Through a cooperative program with the Mexican American Cultural Center (MACC), the Master of Arts in Religious Studies may be obtained with a specialization in Ministry with Hispanics.
-Up to 14 credit hours from the MACC program can be applied towards the Master's degree.
+Through a cooperative program with the Mexican American Catholic College (MACC), the Master of Arts in Religious Studies may be obtained with a specialization in Ministry with Hispanics.
+Up to 12 credit hours from MACC programs can be applied towards the Master's degree.

 General requirements for admission to the M.A. in Religious Studies program must be met before a student may enroll in the cooperative program.
-While enrolled at MACC, students pay 40% of the University's regular tuition costs (to the University) in addition to tuition and fees required by MACC.
-Further information on requirements may be obtained from the Director of the Institute or from MACC.
+While enrolled at MACC, students pay 40% of the University's regular tuition (to the University) in addition to tuition and fees required by MACC.
+Further information on requirements may be obtained from the Director of the Pastoral Institute or from MACC.
 Credits earned through MACC must be arranged individually with the Director of the Pastoral Institute.